Biggertablecloth/ai-risk-management-framework-GPT/README.md

 ## Changelog
 As I make changes, they will be listed here.

+### March 1, 2024
+1. Instruction given: "Let's not be speculative.
+Let's be concise and let's focus our responses on what is present in the documents attached to this GPT."

 ### February 20, 2024
 1. Added AI FMR to source files for GPT.
 Link: https://airc.nist.gov/AI_RMF_Knowledge_Base/AI_RMF